Titanic-minds-group-14/Kaggle-challenge-group-14/README.md

 ## 🏆 Results & Conclusion

 Group 14 successfully built a **robust ML pipeline**, achieving high accuracy with generalizability.
-The **CatBoost classifier** emerged as the **top-performing model**, thanks to its categorical handling and boosting mechanism.
+The **CatBoost classifier** emerged as the **top-performing model**.
 The project reflects teamwork, technical skills, and an academic focus on best practices.

 ---